How to connect home cinema speakers to TV

 As everything sounds better with more speakers, you might want to know how to connect home cinema speakers to TV.
 By adding a bigger array of speakers to your TV, you can uncover hidden depth that makes whatever you’re watching come to life.

 You might have no idea of how to get your TV to use your superior home cinema speaker set up.
-The good news is it’s not that difficult with the right cable, and you probably have a few different options.
+The good news is it’s not that difficult with the correct AV cables, and you probably have a few different options.

 Don’t settle for those poor sounding speakers rammed at the back of your TV.
 Your ears deserve much better than that.